 You don’t need to duplicate a rocky drop-off, but you DO want to provide room for your Niger triggerfish to swim and explore.
 They’re active fish that spend most of the day investigating the sand and rocks for signs of food.
 And you’ll want to ensure your trigger can find room to hide out whenever they feel uncomfortable (not to mention somewhere to rest at the end of the day).

 Live rock structures will do the trick.
 Juveniles, especially, need somewhere to hide.
 They won’t gain their bold streak until they mature into an adult, so you want to offer plenty of crevices to bolt into.
 But you also need to keep the adult size of the Niger triggerfish in mind and provide appropriately-sized caves and crevices.
 Don’t go overboard and crowd the tank, though.
-Leave enough open space for your trigger to flutter those anal and dorsal fins around.
+Leave enough open space for your trigger to flutter those anal and dorsal fins.

 Don’t get too attached to all of your careful work, either.
 Niger triggerfish LOVE to rearrange the “furniture.”
 It’s not uncommon to walk by and find them moving rocks, corals, and other décor.
 They also “swirl” sand to check for buried food – creating new patterns in your substrate.
 It’s part of the fun of owning Niger triggerfish, but it’s also EXHAUSTING setting things right again.

 You also need to set up a current.
 Niger triggerfish are used to a strong ocean swell on their reef channels.
 You’ll want to use a powerhead on one side of the aquarium.
 This will give your trigger a chance to exercise those fins.
-No need to go overboard (you don’t want to plaster your other fish against the glass).
+There is no need to go overboard (you don’t want to plaster your other fish against the glass).
 Angle the flow through the water column, and your Niger triggerfish can duck in and out as they please.

 You also want a sturdy lid for your aquarium.
 Not because Niger triggerfish jump or pose a flight risk (they’re not carpet surfers).
 Nope, these guys like to SPRAY.
 It’s a way of gaining attention, but it can pose an electrocution hazard if you have plugs nearby.
-Keep your tank covered to prevent accidental mischief.
+So keep your tank covered to prevent accidental mischief.

 Are Niger Triggerfish Reef-Safe?

-You don’t want to bring a Niger triggerfish home if you have a reef tank.
 They don’t feed on corals, but those bright red fangs?
 They need regular “trimming.”
 And Niger triggerfish will use sponges, tunicates, snails, and crustaceans to get the job done.
 They’ll also use coral rubble to prevent unwanted tooth growth.
 It’s not a situation you want to have in a reef tank.

 Niger triggerfish look fearsome with those red fangs poking out.
 However, they’re calm omnivores.
 That makes them easy to feed (in theory).
 A varied diet works best.
 It’ll also prevent your trigger from hunting down tank mates.